 In \cite{BRZ1} T. Brzezi\'nski introduces the notion of skew truss as a generalization of the notion of skew brace in the following way: A skew truss consist of a group structure $(T, \diamond)$ and a semigroup structure $(T, \circ)$ defined on the same set $T$, and a map (called the cocycle of the skew truss) $\omega:T\to T$ that satisfy $\forall a, b, c\in T$:

 where $\omega (a)^{\diamond}$ is the inverse in $(T, \diamond)$.
-This object can be linearised to obtain the so-called Hopf truss $(H_1, H_2, \sigma)$ that consist of a Hopf algebra $H_1$ and a non-unital bialgebra $H_2$ with the same underlying coalgebra structure, and a cocycle $\sigma:H_2\to H_1$ that must satisfy the corresponding compatibility condition.
+This object can be linearised to obtain the so-called Hopf truss $(H_1, H_2, \sigma)$ that consists of a Hopf algebra $H_1$ and a non-unital bialgebra $H_2$ with the same underlying coalgebra structure, and a cocycle $\sigma:H_2\to H_1$ that must satisfy the corresponding compatibility condition.
 Due to it, $H_1$ can be endowed with a non-unital $H_2$-module algebra structure.
 Observe that if $H_2$ is a Hopf algebra and $\sigma$ is the identity, the Hopf truss is actually a Hopf brace.
 In the second section of this paper we prove that there exists a relation between the categories of Hopf trusses and skew trusses in the following way (see Theorem \ref{111}): The category of skew trusses is equivalent to the full subcategory of Hopf trusses whose objects are pointed cosemisimple Hopf trusses.

-Taking into account the equivalences between the categories of Hopf braces an invertible 1-cocycles and with the intention of extending them to the context of Hopf trusses, in the third section of this paper we introduce the notion of generalized invertible 1-cocycle in a strict braided monoidal category ${\sf C}$ as a generalization of the bijective 1-cocycles proposed by I. Angiono, C. Galindo and L. Vendramín in \cite{AGV}.
-Thanks to this, in Theorem \ref{EGIHT} we prove that the category of Hopf trusses is equivalent to the category of generalized invertible 1-cocycles.
-Moreover, in Section 4 we also introduce the notions of module for a Hopf truss and for a generalized invertible 1-cocycle.
-After doing this, in this section we prove some functorial results involving these categories of modules and in Theorem \ref{pHpi} we show that the category of modules associated to a generalized invertible 1-cocycle is equivalent to a category of modules associated to a suitable Hopf truss that we can build thanks to the generalized invertible 1-cocycle.
+Taking into account the equivalences between the categories of Hopf braces an invertible 1-cocycles and with the intention of extending them to the context of Hopf trusses, in the third section of this paper we introduce the notion of generalized invertible 1-cocycle in a strict braided monoidal category ${\sf C}$ as a generalization of the bijective 1-cocycles proposed by I. Angiono, C. Galindo and L. Vendramin in \cite{AGV}.
+We subsequenty prove in Theorem \ref{EGIHT} that the category of Hopf trusses is equivalent to the category of generalized invertible 1-cocycles.
+In Section 4 we introduce the notions of module for a Hopf truss and for a generalized invertible 1-cocycle and we prove some functorial results involving these categories of modules.
+The main result of section 4 is Theorem \ref{pHpi}, where we show that the category of modules associated to a generalized invertible 1-cocycle is equivalent to the category of modules associated to the corresponding Hopf truss obtained in the previous section.
 This results are a generalization to the Hopf truss setting of the ones proved for modules associates to Hopf braces in \cite{VRBAMod}.